bajinder/quiz-buzzer/README.md

 2. Using GUI version control tool e.g. Source Tree
 ### Contribution guidelines ###

-When a contributor submits the contribution please provide appropriate comments
+When a contributor submits the contribution please provide appropriate comments and please don't submit the code in master branch until the final review.
+Code review will be conducted by the peer.

 ### Who do I talk to? ###
 If the contributors have any doubts or queries.
 Please contact me on b.bajindersingh@cqumail.com